 With forthcoming album The Voyager, Connelly sets out to not only to study the relationship between nature and music, but also its relationship with time.
 It is here that The Voyager derives so much of its power.
 It roots itself in history, mythology, capable of intertwining and unravelling both past and present.
 The Voyager is released in conjunction with an app Vandringen (released 27 september 2020), conceived and created by Clarissa Connelly – along with the contributions of 21 other Danish musicians, painters, sculptures, performers – which highlights special ancient Danish locations, not viewable on Google Maps.

-In February 2021, Clarissa Connelly will play a double concert at ALICE, bringing her new album.
-The concert is a part of Vinterjazz 2021.
+In June 2021, Clarissa Connelly will play a double concert at ALICE, bringing her new album.